Parma Calcio 1913: Chairmen history

 Parma has had numerous chairmen over the course of its history; here is a complete list of them:

-Managerial history
+Coaching history

-Below is a list of Parma managers since the end of the First World War until the present day.
+Below is a list of Parma coaches since the end of the First World War until the present day.

 Honours

 Parma has won eight major titles in its history, all coming in a period of ten years between 1992 and 2002.
-These honours make it the eleventh most successful team in Italian football history in terms of the number of major trophies won, the fourth most successful Italian team in European competitions (after A.C.
-Milan, Juventus and Inter Milan), and one of thirteen Italian clubs to have won multiple major titles.
+These honours make it the eleventh most successful team in Italian football history in terms of the number of major trophies won, the fourth most successful Italian team in European competitions (after AC Milan, Juventus and Inter Milan), and one of thirteen Italian clubs to have won multiple major titles.